burlachenkok/burlachenkok.github.io/biography.md

 permalink: /biography/
 ---

-Konstantin Burlachenko is a fourth-year Computer Science Ph.D. candidacy and a member of [Professor Peter Richtárik's](https://richtarik.org/) Optimization and Machine Learning Lab in the [CEMSE](https://cemse.kaust.edu.sa/) Division at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en), which is a part of the KAUST AI initiative.
+Konstantin Burlachenko is a fourth-year Computer Science Ph.D. candidate and a member of [Professor Peter Richtárik's](https://richtarik.org/) Optimization and Machine Learning Lab in the [CEMSE](https://cemse.kaust.edu.sa/) Division at [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en), which is a part of the KAUST AI initiative.

 He obtained an M.S. degree in Computer Science and Control Systems from the [Bauman Moscow State University](http://bmstu.ru/) in 2009.
 After his graduation, he worked at several companies, most recently as a Senior Engineer at [Yandex](https://en.wikipedia.org/wiki/Yandex), Senior Engineer at [NVIDIA](https://developer.nvidia.com/), and a Principal Engineer at [HUAWEI](https://huawei.ru/).